bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 later).

-A variable is written as a sign of (`s`, `t`, `e`) type, followed by a sign `.` ("point") and the variable name is a sequence of letters and numbers.
+A variable is written as a sign of (`s`, `t`, `e`) type, followed by a sign `.` (“point”) and the variable name is a sequence of letters and numbers.
 The variable name is often called the variable index.

 If the variable appears several times in the expression, then it is called